 A new lawsuit says VW is aware of a Touareg design issue that allows water to enter the engine, causing a sudden failure.

-In July 2018, the engine allegedly suddenly failed for a second time while the plaintiff was driving in traffic.
+The plaintiff says their engine failed for a second time while driving in traffic.
 Following an inspection, the dealership informed her that water had leaked into the air filter.
 She claims technicians accused her of intentionally driving through a lake of water in order to damage her Touareg.

 Dealerships sure can get creative with their unfounded accusations, eh?

 Volkswagen sent an engineer to inspect the SUV and it was confirmed water entered the air filter and engine because “drain in air guide was clogged with debris.”